James Burrows: Awards and nominations

-Over the course of his career, Burrows has been nominated for fifteen Directors Guild of America awards, and for an Emmy Award every year between 1980 and 2005, excluding 1997.
-Burrows has won eleven Emmy Awards and five Directors Guild of America Awards.
+Over the course of his career, Burrows was nominated for fifteen Directors Guild of America awards, and for an Emmy Award every year between 1980 and 2005, excluding 1997.
+Burrows won 11 Emmy Awards and five Directors Guild of America Awards.
 The Academy of Television Arts and Sciences celebrated Burrows' forty-year career by hosting a panel in his honor on October 7, 2013.